ConorBevan/MovieWarsBlog/README.md

 ## Site Features

-The website is comprised of five pages, three of which are accessible when not logged in and other two appear when logged in (home page, books page & contact us page).
+The website is comprised of five pages, three of which are accessible when not logged in and other two appear when logged in (homepage, Register, Login, Add Post, Logout).

 * All Pages on the website have:
   * A responsive navigation bar at the top which allows the user to navigate through the site.
 In the left of the navigation bar is the Movie Wars Blog logo.
 Beside the logo in the navigation bar are the links to the websites pages (home, add post, register, login and logout).
+  In the top right of the navbar when logged in is a message letting you know you are logged in.
   * A footer which contains social media icon links to Instagram, Facebook, LinkedIn, Twitter and Github.
-There a copyright mark underneatyh the icons.
+There is also a copyright mark underneath the icons.

  ### Home Page

  ![Home Page](./assets/readme/home-page.png)

   * Page Title
   This states you are on the blog post section.
-  * About Us Section
-  This section briefly explains what the page is about.
+Also a smnall about us peiece underneath the title to let users know what the site is about.
   * Blog Posts
-  This section is a list of all the blogs/reviews uploaded to the site.
+  This section is where the list of all the blogs/reviews are uploaded to the site.

 ### Register Page

 ![Register Page](./assets/readme/register.png)

-  * This section is where new ueasers can sign up to acces hidden features in the site.
+  * This section is where new users can register to access hidden features in the site.
+Such as adding, editing and deleting posts.

 ### Login Page

 ![Login Page](./assets/readme/login.png)

-  * This section is where new users can sign up to acces hidden features in the site.
+  * This section is where new users can login to acces the hidden features in the site.

 ### Blog Deatils Page

 ![Blog Details Page](./assets/readme/blog-details.png)

-  * This section is where a user can view the contents of the blog which includes title, author, date posted, header image and content.
+  * This section is where a user can view the contents of a blog which includes title, author, date posted, header image and content.
 If a user is logged in they will be able to edit and delete blog posts.

 ### Add Post Page